Blackjacx/WWDC/README.md

 *Michael LeHew, Ben D. Jones*

+- **Combine**
-- **Combine** defines unified abstraction that describes API that can process values over time.
+  - Defines unified abstraction that describes API that can process values over time.

 - **Publishers**
     - Conform to `Publisher` protocol
     - Associated types: `Output` (kind of published values) and `Failure` (constrained to Swift.Error)

 - **NotificationCenter**
     - `NotificationCenter` now exposes its notifications with Publishers (`NotificationCenter.default.publisher(for:)`)
     - Notifications can never fail (**Never**)

 - **Operators**
     - Calling functions like `map` or `flatMap` returns new **Publishers** operators
     - Dedicated operator for decoding `decode(Foo.self, JSONDecoder()`

 - **Error Handling**
     - Every Publisher describes how they can fail
     - `Operators` can help recovering from errors and dealing with them